Spring Planning: Clean Your Home And Get A Plan In Place All At Once

 - Life Insurance Policy: You need to let someone know where you keep the actual policy so your family/beneficiaries don’t have to tear the world apart trying to find it.
 [Dig Deeper: All You Need To Know About Life Insurance]

 - Power Of Attorney: This is a person you pick to take care of your finances when you can’t do it yourself.
-It’s mostly used in the event of health or mental issues.
+It’s mostly used in the event of medical or mental emergencies.
 [Dig Deeper: All You Need To Know About Naming A Power Of Attorney]

-- Will: If you have kids, you need to have a Will.
+- Will: If you have kids, you need a Will.
 Naming guardians for your children, special needs adults, and pets is vital.
 If you’ve already created a Will and named guardians, make sure you’re still happy with those decisions.
 If you haven’t, you’re not alone so don’t get down on yourself.
 It’s not nearly as difficult as you may think.
 There are online solution that work in a pinch but we suggest you meet with an estate attorney to avoid mistakes.
 If you think cleaning your house makes you feel good, imagine how great you’ll feel when you complete one of the most important planning documents and no longer have to worry about your loved ones fighting over your most prized possessions after you’re gone.
 [Dig Deeper: All You Need To Know About Creating A Will]

 - Deed & Titles: Property deeds and vehicle titles don’t necessarily need to be accessible, but someone needs to know where they are and how to gain access (example: authorized access to a safe deposit box, combination to a safe, etc.).